-Note 14 - Schoolcraft College Foundation
+Note 15 - Schoolcraft College Foundation

 Schoolcraft College Foundation (Foundation) is a separate legal entity established as a 501(c)3 not-for-profit corporation and governed by its own Board of Governors to accept, collect, hold and invest donations made for the promotion of educational and cultural activities.
 The College receives support from the Foundation whose bylaws require that the Foundation's net assets be used solely for the benefit of Schoolcraft College.
-During the years ended June 30, 2022 and 2021 the College and its students received support from the Foundation of approximately \$511,000 and \$468,000 respectively.
-The College provides supervisory and clerical staff and office space to the Foundation at no charge, valued at approximately \$693,000 and \$674,000 for the year ended June 30, 2022 and 2021, respectively.
+During the years ended June 30, 2023 and 2022 the College and its students received support from the Foundation of approximately \$2,680,000 and \$511,000 respectively.
+The College provides supervisory and clerical staff and office space to the Foundation at no charge, valued at approximately \$580,000 and \$693,000 for the years ended June 30, 2023 and 2022, respectively.
 The College also pays expenses on behalf of the Foundation with subsequent reimbursement from the Foundation.
-Approximately \$235,000 and \$396,000 is owed from the Foundation to the College as of June 30, 2022 and 2021, respectively.
+Approximately \$334,000 and \$235,000 is owed from the Foundation to the College as of June 30, 2023 and 2022, respectively.
 One member of the College Board of Trustees, the College Chief Financial Officer and the College Executive Director of Development are ex-officio members of the Foundation Board of Governors.